qinhanmin2014/sklearn-svm-guide/README.md

   * right way: use same scaler for training and testing sets (MinMaxScaler): 87.50% (89.42% in the reference)
   * **right way: use same scaler for training and testing sets (StandardScaler): 89.42%**

-## When to Use Linear but not RBF Kernel
+## experiment C: When to Use Linear but not RBF Kernel

 - Number of instances << number of features
   * suggestion: use linear kernel